urilivshits/previous_tab_keyboard_shortcut/README.md

-# Quick Tab Switcher 🔄
+# Previous Tab Keyboard Shortcut 🔄

 *The extension Chrome should have built themselves... about a decade ago.*